 More about the Sun moving into Leo on July 22

-Here is a Prayer I wrote more recently to St. Mary Magdalene
+Here is a Prayer I wrote around 2018 to St. Mary Magdalene

 Beloved Mary Magdalene